Lost / Stolen cards and dispute resolution procedure

 - The cardholder shall not be liable for any card transactions performed after informing the Bank of its loss/theft.

-- In case of credit cards, when reporting a lost/stolen card to the Call Centre the cardholder may make a verbal request for a replacement card.
+- In case of credit cards, when reporting a lost/stolen card to the Contact Centre the cardholder may make a verbal request for a replacement card.
 However, any replacement request made on a later date must be made in writing.
 The replacement card will be dispatched / delivered within 5 working days direct to the cardholder or to a branch which is convenient to the cardholder.

 - In case of Debit Cards, Cardholder may visit a convenient branch and apply for a replacement card.
 Cardholder has the option of obtaining an instant debit card, which can be used immediately, or a personalized card, which will be dispatched / delivered within 5 working days to the branch mentioned in the application.